tymyrddin/blue/source/docs/active/honeypots/honeypots.md

 * It’s not a replacement for patching, hardening, and good logging.
 * And no, it’s not a reason to skip the firewall.

 Think of it as bait.
-Useful bait, clever bait—but bait nonetheless.
+Useful bait, clever bait, but bait nonetheless.